-In order to calculate the interconnect crosstalk defect coverage of LI-BIST for any SoC, we have to inject and simulate crosstalk defects in the interconnects, and examine how many of these defects are detected by the interconnect test vectors.
+To calculate the interconnect crosstalk defect coverage of LI-BIST for the CMUDSP chip, we have to inject and simulate crosstalk defects in the interconnects, and examine how many of these defects are detected by the interconnect test vectors.
 The most accurate way of doing this is spice-level simulation.
 However, it is not feasible to simulate the entire chip at this level since it takes prohibitively long.
-Hence, we use a high-level crosstalk defect simulation method [1], which allows
+Hence, we use a high-level crosstalk defect simulation method [1], which allows simulation of the crosstalk effects on the interconnects, together with the HDL models of the rest of the chip components including the test structures.
+We describe this fault-simulation methodology briefly here.